BelikeMJ/SML_T2/README.md

 # FT-Transformer

-This project uses the official implementation of FT-Transformer from:
+The advanced model selected in this project is **FT-Transformer**, a Transformer-based architecture designed specifically for tabular data.

+FT-Transformer was proposed in:

-- Yandex Research
+- **NeurIPS 2021**
 - Paper:
   *Revisiting Deep Learning Models for Tabular Data*

+According to the paper, FT-Transformer is a simple adaptation of the Transformer architecture for tabular machine learning tasks and demonstrated strong performance across a wide range of datasets. :contentReference[oaicite:1]{index=1}

+This project uses the official implementation provided by Yandex Research.

 Repository: